Dating Disasters: Saga of A Single Girl - The Game Player

 Then we got to the stereotypical "tell me a little about yourself" question.
 We had set up a meeting for drinks in a couple days, so I kept mine relatively short and innocuous, not wanting to dry up all of the conversations before our actual date.
 When I reciprocated the question, I was quite caught off guard by his responses.
 He described himself as "cocky," a "douche bag," the "alpha male," and that he likes "rough sex."

 Cocky douche bag?
 Really?

-Now - I'm all for honesty hear.
-But I don't think I've ever met a girl who thinks "cocky douche bag" are attractive descriptors in the slightest.
+Now - I'm all for honesty here.
+But I don't think I've ever met a girl who thinks "cocky douche bags" are an attractive descriptors in the slightest.
 Guys, whether you think that about yourselves or not, do not go around describing yourself like that to a girl you're trying to date.
 Confident will get you a lot further...promise!

 Also - rough sex.
 This one just flat out caught me off guard.
 You like rough sex?
 That's great.
 Do you need to make that well known before we've even met each other?
 Not really!
 At least not for me.
 So, call me skittish or prudish, but this just caught me like a deer in the headlights.
 Awkward.

 The sexual innuendos didn't stop there.
 In fact, I kind of feel like he laid them on even thicker from this point on.